 What to Look for in BBQ-Quality Aluminum Foil

-If you’ve ever had foil tear mid-wrap or fall apart while you were wrapping meat, you already know why quality matters.
+If you have ever had foil tear mid-wrap or fall apart while you were wrapping meat, you already know why quality matters.

 1. Thickness (in mils or microns)